denten-books/plain-text/1-metaphor.md

 at the physical site of discourse production.
 A truly materialist poetics would reach through the representation towards the medium.
-More than superficial embellishment, the skeuomorphic metaphor enacted at the surface of the digital literary device structures all meaning-carrying units: from individual letters to words, paragraphs, chapters, pages, and books.
+More than superficial embellishment, the skeuomorphic metaphor enacted at the surface of the digital literary device structures all higher order meaning-carrying
+units: from individual letters to words, paragraphs, chapters, pages, and books.
 The metaphor of "turning the page by swiping across the screen" conceals the structural rift between media: between supple pages and rigid slabs of glass and silicone.

 Why would readers engage in such a charade?
 Why not simply make use of novel interfaces afforded by new technology?
 The literature from the field of